mattmaynes2/aria/reports/final/3-Technical/6-Development/4-ZWaveDevices.md

 When connected to a USB port, the Z-Stick exposes a proprietary serial API, which can be used by controller software to manage a network of Z-Wave devices.
-This document described how this system's software uses the Z-Stick to communicate with devices in the home's network.
+This document describes how the hub software uses the Z-Stick to communicate with devices in the home's network.

 ### Z-Stick API